What Are Migraine Headaches?

-Migraines are a type of headache that cause severe, throbbing pain, often accompanied by nausea, vomiting, and sensitivity to light (photophobia) or sound (phonophobia).
-Migraine headaches generally last between four and 72 hours.
-Many people experience certain symptoms prior to the onset of the head pain.
-Symptoms that precede and herald an upcoming headache are referred to as an "aura," and usually last under an hour.
+Migraine headaches are headaches that cause severe, throbbing pain, often along with nausea, vomiting, and sensitivity to light or sound.
+They generally last between 4 and 72 hours.
+Many people feel symptoms before their migraine starts that signal that one is coming on.
+Those are called an aura and usually last under an hour.

-A sensation that the room is spinning around you
+- The feeling that the room is spinning around you

-Difficulty with balance and walking
+- Trouble with balance and walking

-A numb or tingly feeling in your face, neck, head, or arms
+- A numb or tingly feeling in your face, neck, head, or arms

 Migraine triggers can include:

-Hunger (low blood sugar or hypoglycemia)
+- Hunger (low blood sugar)

-Alcohol, particularly red wine
+- Alcohol, especially red wine

-Many different types of medications, especially birth control pills or estrogen-replacement therapy
+- Many different types of medications, especially birth control pills or estrogen replacement therapy

 Women tend to get migraine symptoms right before their periods, which makes researchers think that a lack of estrogen may cause these headaches.
 Migraine headaches often get less severe during the last 2 trimesters of pregnancy, perhaps because the estrogen level goes up.
 Some women, however, still have problems with headaches throughout their pregnancy.